dfilipski/BioFinalReview/README.md

 # Using for Studying
 Just download the pdf and use that.
 Or open it in the GitHub PDF openner, but that's a bit slow.
+It is a bit late now; however, for future users of this study guide, it is highly reccomended to also study AP questions.
 # Contributing
 Please submit a pull request with you changes by forking this repository and then submitting your changes in a PR.